Nubo

 Output --json none tables

 Built to browse.
+Built to grow.

 Today the CLI reads: it lists, opens, tails, and watches, and never changes anything.
 The auth, API client, and TUI shell are built to extend, and writes are next.